The United Nurses Associations of California (UNAC) is born as an all-RN union, with the philosophy that RNs should represent RNs.

 UNAC/UHCP EXPANDS OUTSIDE OF CALIFORNIA

-Health care workers of all stripes – from nurses and pharmacists to clerks and technicians – from Kaiser Maui join UNAC/UHCP, becoming our first chapter outside of the Golden State.
+Health care workers of all stripes – from nurses and pharmacists to clerks and technicians – from Maui Health System join UNAC/UHCP, becoming our first chapter outside of the Golden State.

 UNAC/UHCP NURSES WIN “KAISER RATIOS” IN CONTRACT